ec-europa/nexteuropa_poetry/README.md

 After that:

 1. Copy `robo.yml.dist` into `robo.yml` and customise relevant parameters.
-2. Run `./vendor/bin/robo project:install` to install the project having the Search API Europa Search module enabled.
+2. Run `./vendor/bin/robo project:install` to install the project having the NextEuropa Poetry module enabled.

 To have a complete list of building options run: